kolkov/angular-editor/README.md

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, AngularEditor is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For a transparency into our release cycle and in striving to maintain backward compatibility, AngularEditor is maintained under [the Semantic Versioning guidelines](http://semver.org/).

 See [the Releases section of our project](https://github.com/kolkov/angular-editor/releases) for changelogs for each release version.